acbsp/bonafide.guru/en/contents.rst

 (N.Maharaja 28April 1999, Karakas, Venezuela)

-"Your Shrila Prabhupada has only changed the name to English.
+"Your |SP| has only changed the name to English.
 He is not an acharya-founder, this is eternal ISKCON. **I am ISKCON.
 I am not different from ISKCON.
 I am Bhaktivedanta**"